XulbuX/ConsoleScripts/README.md

 # ConsoleScripts

-All of my different Windows Batch files.
+All of my different Bash, Batch and PowerShell scripts.